 How to Avoid a Breach of Contract Suit

-The best way to avoid a breach of contract is to ensure your contract has been looked over by a contract expert before you sign it.
+The best way to avoid a breach of contract is to ensure your contract has been properly reviewed by a construction contract attorney before you sign it.
 Here at Hershon Legal, we offer a flat rate for construction contract reviews.
 We will make sure that you are fully able to comply with all your responsibilities listed and that your business partner is legitimate in their dealings.

 If you have just signed your contract but are worried that is has some parts you don’t understand, don’t worry.
 Maryland has a three day cooling-off period, meaning you have until midnight on the third day after you signed the contract to pull out of the deal.
 For home improvement contracts, that increases to five days.
 Feel free to ask for a new contract and schedule a consultation with us.
 We are proud to help you avoid falling into a breach of contract lawsuit!